Geephted/30DaysDuckDBChallenge/README.md

 - 	The personalized survival advisory adds a human touch, emphasizing the individualized nature of historical data analysis.

 Grateful for the opportunity to explore and share these findings.
 Stay tuned for more data-driven adventures.

+## Day 27 - 30: Visualisation

+I successfully completed the #30DaysDuckdbChallenge with DuckDB.
+Excited to share the final task crafting a Titanic Survival Dashboard.
+From exploring survival patterns based on fare, gender, and age to survival rate by fare, each task posed a unique challenge.

+**Dashboard Highlights:**

+-  Survival Based on Fare:

+Utilized percentile function for fare bins.
+Visualized fare and survival correlation with scatter plots.
+Presented clear insights using tables.

+- Survival Based on sex:

+Constructed a captivating column chart showcasing survival rates for males and females.
+Highlighted distinct survival rates between genders.

+- Survival Based on Age:

+Used column charts to break down survival rates across different age groups.
+Discovered age-based survival patterns.

+- Survival Based on Embarked, Sex, and Pclass:

+Employed column charts to unveil survival rate patterns based on embarkation, gender, and passenger class.

+**Summary of Insight**

+The visual analysis of Sex, Embarked, and PClass highlights their impact on passengers' survival chances.
+The survival rate chart reveals insights into emergency evacuation protocols, emphasizing the prioritization of vulnerable groups like Women and Children.
+Notably, the chart indicates a higher survival rate among women than men.
+Additionally, it suggests that the fare amount paid does not correlate with the passengers' survival rates.

+The #30DaysDuckDB Challenge has been an incredible journey, propelling me to explore, learn, and creatively solve complex problems in data analytics.
+As the challenge concludes, I'm leaving with a deep sense of accomplishment, newfound skills, and a fortified passion for data analytics.

+This journey isn't the end; it's a steppingstone for continuous learning and growth in the dynamic landscape of data science and analytics.
+Excited for the future and grateful for the dedication, creativity, and resilience that fueled the completion of this challenge.
+Thank you, Oluwajuwon Ogunseye, for taking us through this amazing journey, for your patience and encouragement.
+I am grateful.